raheelnaziir/CPU-Scheduling-Simulator/README.md

 1. **Compile the project**: Ensure all `.java` files are compiled.
 Most IDEs handle this automatically.
 2. **Run the Simulator**:
-   - Execute the main class in `src/main/` to launch the simulator's user interface.
+   - Execute the main class in `src/main/` (SchedulingGUI.java)to launch the simulator's user interface.
    - Choose the desired CPU scheduling algorithm and input the process data.
 3. **View Results**:
    - The simulator will display the sequence of process execution and calculate important metrics like waiting time, turnaround time, and CPU utilization.